dantecatalfamo/wren-zig/README.md

 vm.getSlotDouble(0);
 ```

-## Building

-Just run `zig build`, automatically pulls in git submodule if not already done

 ## Embedding

-Add the following to your `build.zig`, with the paths changed to match the correct location
+Recursively clone this repository and add the following to your `build.zig`, with the paths changed to match the correct location

 ```zig
 const addWren = @import("wren-zig/build.zig").addWren;